 Next, add the calendula-infused olive oil, honey and arnica oil.
 Blend well.
 In the same species as marigolds, calendula is an amazing flower that offers true antibacterial benefits.
 The acids that are found within the oils of the calendula plant are both antimicrobial and antiviral, which is why you want this as an ingredient in your drawing salve.

 Additionally, honey must be included since it offers natural antibacterial wound-healing effects, and honey helps the body to naturally produce hydrogen peroxide, making it nearly impossible for bacteria to thrive.
+A raw honey or Manuka honey salve is ideal.
 Arnica oil works wonders due to the helanalin it contains, which is a lactone long known in folk medicine to be a healing agent.
 (1)

 Now, add the aloe vera, vitamin E oil and activated charcoal and continue to mix.
 Aloe vera is famous for healing the skin of any irritations to include wounds.
 Activated charcoal helps remove toxins from the affected area while reducing any itchy feeling.
 You can’t go wrong with vitamin E oil since it is the perfect healing agent, reducing inflammation while speeding up cell regeneration.

 Once all of these ingredients have been well blended, add the frankincense and tea tree oil.
 Frankincense is a true healer of most anything and can even help reduce any scarring that may occur due to the wound.
 Tea tree oil makes a great partner with loads of antibacterial benefits and can help prevent any infection.